I Can See Your Voice Malaysia (Malay language) season 3

 The third season of the Malaysian Malay-language television mystery music game show I Can See Your Voice Malaysia premiered on TV3 with first set of episodes on 16 February 2020, followed by a second that resumed on 21 June 2020; (Note: The 3rd season has originally scheduled to air for 10 episodes as Sufian Suhaimi played on its tentative [10th episode] finale on 19 April 2020; this was then added by 11 episodes until the formal conclusion on 23 August 2020.) also in mid-season, an Eid al-Fitr special was aired on 31 May 2020.

 At the time of filming during the COVID-19 pandemic, health and safety protocols are also implemented.

 Gameplay

 Format

 According to the original South Korean rules, the guest artist must attempt to eliminate bad singers during its game phase.
 At the final performance, the last remaining mystery singer is revealed as either good or bad by means of a duet between them and one of the guest artists.
-(Note: For this season's gameplay changes:
+(Note: Gameplay note: